hexsyro/hexsyro/README.md

 * Python-based multi-page web scraper
 * Extracts quotes, authors, and tags into structured datasets
 * Demonstrates pagination handling, DOM parsing, and data export workflows

 ---

-> I specialize in **advanced web scraping and automation**, turning complex data sources into structured, analysis-ready datasets with security and reliability built in.

----
-Here’s your upgraded section, converted cleanly into the requested format and reflecting the **11-platform coverage** and **dataset marketplace positioning**:

----